Packers report revenues, profits above pre-pandemic levels - NewsBreak

 The Packers reported a profit of $70.3 million in the 2020 fiscal year, which accounted for the 2019 season.

-“The comparisons for this fiscal year to the last fiscal year really are not relevant, given the impact of the pandemic,” Packers CEO/president Mark Murphy said.
+“The comparisons for this fiscal year to the last fiscal year really are not relevant, given the impact of the pandemic,” Packers CEO and President Mark Murphy said.
 “The comparisons that we feel are really more relevant are fiscal year 2022 back to two years ago.”

 Their total revenues and expenses for the most recent fiscal year both set franchise records.